John le Carré: Iran

-Israel
+Israel and Palestine

-In a 1998 interview with Douglas Davis, Le Carré described Israel as "the most extraordinary carnival of human variety that I have ever set eyes on, a nation in the process of re-assembling itself from the shards of its past, now Oriental, now Western, now secular, now religious, but always anxiously moralizing about itself, criticizing itself with Maoist ferocity, a nation crackling with debate, rediscovering its past while it fought for its future."
+While researching The Little Drummer Girl, le Carré travelled through the region – including Lebanon – where he met Yasser Arafat.
+He recounts:“I have come … to put my hand on the Palestinian heart.”
+Arafat then seized le Carré’s hand, placing it on his chest.
+This experience enabled him to see the Palestinians as victims with legitimate claims, and not as merely terrorists.In a 1998 interview with Douglas Davis, Le Carré described Israel as "the most extraordinary carnival of human variety that I have ever set eyes on, a nation in the process of re-assembling itself from the shards of its past, now Oriental, now Western, now secular, now religious, but always anxiously moralizing about itself, criticizing itself with Maoist ferocity, a nation crackling with debate, rediscovering its past while it fought for its future."
 He declared: "No nation on earth was more deserving of peace—or more condemned to fight for it."

+In 2003, Le Carré criticized how neo-conservative influences and the Israel lobby shaped U.S. Middle East policy, implying that such manipulation fed continuous conflict.
+He said the novel was intended to show:"… neo-conservative group which is commanding the political high ground, calling the shots and appointing the State of Israel as the purpose of all Middle Eastern and practically all global policy."
+This frames Israel – not necessarily the nation, but its political positioning – as central to escalatory foreign policy trends fuelling instability.Le Carré emphasized both empathy and support:“I stood – and stand – wholeheartedly behind the nation-state of Israel … And wholeheartedly behind the peace process as the guarantor not only of Israel’s survival, but of the Palestinian survival also.”